Recycling and Sustainability for Gardening Mottingham

 To make a practical and accessible sustainable rubbish gardening area, we encourage centralised, clearly signed collection points at community gardens, allotments and estates.
 These areas accept materials sorted in the way borough services ask for: glass, paper/card, metal, plastic, food/organic and green garden waste.
 Wherever possible, we house a dedicated composting bay and a small reuse rack for tools and pots that are still serviceable, diverting items that charities or reuse groups can take back into circulation.

-Materials recovery facility processing green garden waste into mulch We partner with local transfer stations and materials recovery facilities to ensure that bulk garden waste is handled responsibly.
+A woman with shoulder-length dark hair wearing a pink and purple checkered shirt and gardening gloves tending to a pink flowering shrub in a backyard garden.
+The garden features a wooden fence with vertical slats and a paved pathway or patio area in the background.
+The shrub is in full bloom with vibrant pink flowers, and surrounding greenery includes various plants and small trees, indicating a well-maintained outdoor space typical of suburban gardens in Mottingham.
+The scene is lit by natural daylight, suggesting fair weather, and the overall setting illustrates outdoor gardening activity relevant to gardening services and sustainable yard maintenance in the local area.
+We partner with local transfer stations and materials recovery facilities to ensure that bulk garden waste is handled responsibly.
 Transfer stations in nearby districts accept segregated green waste and pick up loads from community hubs; they process wood chippings for mulch, aerobic compost for soil improvement and inert residues for safe disposal.
 These links reduce haulage distances and speed up turnaround, supporting our low-carbon ambitions.

 Our practical partnerships include: